Enjoying the Museum of English Rural Life in Reading, England

 I decided to visit MERL for two reasons.
 First, it’s a niche museum and as such is a perfect candidate for featuring on Artsy Traveler.
 Although I often write about blockbuster museums such as the Rijksmuseum, National Gallery of London, and the Uffizi, my heart beats particularly fast when I discover an off-the-beaten-track museum that my readers may not know about, and that fits with my interests.

-The second reason I wanted to visit MERL is because one of my works in progress (a novel titled Mill Song) is partially set in Devon in the 1880s.
+The second reason I wanted to visit is because one of my novels titled Hidden Voices is partially set in Devon in the 1880s.
 Eliza, my main character, must move with her family from a bucolic rural life in Devon to the “dark, satanic mills” of northern England where most of the novel takes place.
-In the scenes set in Devon, I wanted to sprinkle in a few more details about rural life that I hoped I’d find at MERL.
+In the scenes set in Devon, I wanted to sprinkle in a few more details about rural life that I hoped to find at MERL.

 And I wasn’t disappointed!
-This museum is a hidden gem—and admission is free!
+This extensive museum dedicated to farming practices and rural life is a hidden gem—and admission is free or by donation.

 Arrival at the Museum of English Rural Life